iamstarkov/article-data/README.md

 [![Dependency Status][depstat-image]][depstat-url]
 [![DevDependency Status][depstat-dev-image]][depstat-dev-url]

-> Extract data from your article
+> Extract data from your markdown article

 What is the goal?
 — I need this package for bullet proof rendering posts for my blog, jsunderhood and ispeakweb.
 And obviously to get rid off Jekyll.